7.9 C

 The architectural style of Maria Magdalena Church reflects elements of Baroque and Rococo, characterized by a slender spire designed by Tessin the Younger.
 The church’s interior, renovated in the Rococo style by Cronstedt, features elegant furnishings and artwork.
 Moreover, the altarpiece, depicting the Adoration of the Shepherds, is a masterpiece by artist Louis Masreliez, crafted around 1800.

 The church’s exterior includes a yellow plastered façade, a red sandstone base, and a copper-clad roof.
-Upon entering, visitors are greeted by a gray-painted wooden floor adorned with a pink textile carpet in the central aisle.
+The gray-painted wooden floor greets visitors upon entering, with a pink textile carpet adorning the central aisle.
 Brass lighting fixtures from the 17th century decorate the walls, while intricately designed brass chandeliers hang from the vaulted ceiling.

 Organ and music tradition